Fiesta Modes

 What To Know

-Slo-Mo mode is a Capture Mode exclusive to Guac Photo Booths when running a DSLR Event Type.
+Slo-Mo Mode is a Capture Mode exclusive to Guac Photo Booths and the DSLR Event Type.

-Enabling Slo-Mo mode requires changing camera settings on your Guac's Canon camera to work correctly.
+Enabling Slo-Mo Mode requires changing camera settings on the Guac's Canon camera to work correctly.

 Back to top